Looking for the best WordPress landing plugin?

 In the old days, you had to pay a developer every time you wanted to launch a new landing page.
 Now, you can rapidly build, deploy, and test landing pages using simple drag-and-drop editing — no technical knowledge required.

 But before you can start cranking out awesome landing pages, you need to right the right tool.
-That’s what I’m going to help you with in this post.
+That’s what I’m going to help you with in this article.

-I’m going to dig into 6 popular WordPress landing page plugins.
+I’m going to dig into eight popular WordPress landing page plugins.
 For each plugin, I’ll:

 - Share its main features